 A zillion years ago (OK, let’s say 1985) when I was working in the automotive supply chain in materials management we were jumping through hoops implementing “quality circle” teams along with other unfunded mandates from our customers like JIT (just-in-time) inventory deliveries.
-The Deming quality circles sounded great . . . but frankly I know of no one in the entire auto industry that successfully deployed them for longer than a year or so.
+The Deming quality circles sounded great . . . but frankly, I know of no one in the entire auto industry that successfully deployed them for longer than a year or so.
 They quickly withered away into irrelevance and became another “program of the month,” as so many have since.
 Nearly every large company I have visited in the last 10 years has admitted the same phenomena.
 Does this mean circle teams don’t work, or are a bad idea?

 Circle Teams – Kaizen Circles – Are Back

 If we fast-forward to more recent times, I am seeing a strong rebirth of creating circle teams – but more closely tied to the way Toyota does it in their Kaizen Circles.
 One of my favorite authors on how Toyota does things is Pascal Dennis, an ex-Toyota of Canada employee who wrote a westernized book on how they do things.
 At Toyota, Kaizen primarily takes the form of “Kaizen Circles” or “Practical Kaizen.”
-Kaizen Circles are self-directed “natural” workgroups that are supported by a facilitator, advisor/sponsors, circle trainers and management.
+Kaizen Circles are self-directed “natural” workgroups that are supported by a facilitator, advisor/sponsors, circle trainers, and management.
 These groups focus on continuous, small improvements, whereas “Practical Kaizens” are used by Toyota as an intense week-long activity to train team members and supervisors while improving a specific process.
 Source: Lean Production Simplified by Pascal Dennis (©2002).

 A lot has been written about Kaizen in this department, and elsewhere – but very little has been written that delves deeply into how we go about establishing and nurturing “circle” teams that are made up of natural work groups of people who are responsible for pieces of our value streams.
 Every company that is serious about Lean should be utilizing circle teams, but frankly, very few do in a meaningful way.
-The reasons why are many, but the main reason that what we do to nurture and sustain circle teams is because a considerably different mentality and approach is required.
+The reasons why are many, but the main reason that what we do to nurture and sustain circle teams is because a considerably different mentality and approach are required.

 Circle Teams Do Work

 Properly chartered, developed and supported circle teams do work – no matter what label you put on them.
 One of the world’s premier medical services and research institutions has had remarkable success in the last year in their clinical labs group with Kaizen circle efforts – enjoying a 20% increase in workforce productivity in the areas where circles are active.
 This has led to lower hiring requirements in the face of strong growth and has led to generating a lot of interest in applying Lean Six Sigma in other parts of the business.
 Ironically, their approach was upside-down from what the Lean gurus usually suggest – starting with Kaizen projects and then migrating to circle teams.
-Sadly, this is the exception, and not the rule.
+Sadly, this is the exception and not the rule.
 Why?
 It takes a lot of hard work and a different attitude than what is successful in traditional “project” or “event” based deployment.

 Successful Circle Team Deployment is Fraught with Many Challenges